Tickets for National Museum of Science and Technology Leonardo da Vinci: Skip The Line

 And Milan's National Museum of Science and Technology is a fitting tribute: huge and filled with experiments on subjects from energy to communication, its scope seems to reflect the great man's restless mind.

-There are seven different departments, each which studies and researches in the areas of their collection, as well as creating exhibitions and educational activities.
+There are seven different departments, each of which studies and researches in the areas of their collection, as well as creating exhibitions and educational activities.
 Highlights include the New Frontiers Department, with its space area (including a chunk of moon rock),the Conte Biancamano Ocean Liner and the submarine Enrico Toti.

 Kids in particular love the engaging interactivity, but really the whole family will find the time flying by, the way da Vinci hoped his 'ornithopter' would.